-The centre must ensure that responses to the task, the resource pack, and any other assessment materials are not taken away by the learner at the end of the session.
+Learners must submit their task evidence at the end of the session to their tutor.
+The centre must ensure that responses to the task and any other assessment materials are not taken away by the learner at the end of the session.
+The only exception to this is an ingredients list, so that learners may source the ingredients required for the next task (if not provided by the centre).